Sign in

 (A) Benign monoclonal tumors arising from smooth muscle cells

-(B) Endometrium growing into the myometrium
+(B) Endometrium growing into myometrium

 (C) Endometrium growing outside the uterus